nguyen8amk1/My_Own_Philosophy_of_Everything/frameworks/how_to_learn_and_apply_concepts.md

         [Hooks](../RANDOM_TERMINOLOGIES.md):
             -> It's distract you from the main business logic

+    -> YOU MIGHT NEED TO SOLVE A LOT OF CONCRETE PROBLEM AND WRITE THE DETAILS STEP OUT OF AND GET THE COMMON BETWEEN THEM

     Things to identify from a concrete procedure:
         Hooks: the additional operation that you need to do along the way (that goes between different main logic step) Business logics: the main step(goals) to solve the problem